mdda/mdda.github.io/_posts/AI/2014-09-29-Harpur-thesis.md

 * In the case of the crosses and squares toy problem, the author suggests that "The linear model of the REC network has no means of generating such a code, however, so we have to be content with a solution that has higher entropy, and greater sparseness, than the optimum, and perhaps argue that the extraction of position is a job for a higher-level process. "  In modern terms, one would think of this in terms of a deep-learning style hierarchy.
 However, the sparse coding in the REC's first layer would effectively scrub away the potential for learning about the underlying tasks, since the coding reduces the image identification to 'winner takes all' indicators.

 * Some of the examples talk of the 'correct' output construction being a single ```1``` in an array of ```0```s.
-But that definitely not a minimum description length encoding of the data (it could easily be shortened to a binary coding, plus a 'valid' bit, for instance).
-The author mentions this elsewhere, but the goals in many of the examples have diverged from the original 'clean' information-theoretic foundations
+What wasn't clear to me initially is that multiple rows switched on (or columns switched on) are valid, so that these output bits are independent (and make the most desirable basis for the coding of the input array).
+That being said, the output-vector sparseness 'encouragement' may also be a heavy hint as to what form the solution should take, rather than being a simply neutral way to choose between the different basis sets

 ### Chapter 6 : Mixture Models